MasteryEducation/SecuritiesExamsMastery.ca/content/csc/24/3/index.md

 - [ ] There are no lifetime limits for contributions, and it is all tax-free.
 - [ ] Over-contributions are not penalized if the beneficiary attends school within five years.

-> **Explanation:** Since the student’s income is usually low while in school, the tax liability on RESP earnings and grants is often minimal.
+> **Explanation:**( Since the student’s income is usually low while in school, the tax liability on RESP earnings and grants is often minimal.)

----

 ### Which registered plan is tailored to support individuals with disabilities?